 Whether we are 5 years old or fifty, our potential to thrive depends on a complex and interdependent set of skills and capabilities that begin to emerge during the earliest years of life.
 These skills are not innate—they are the product of early developmental experiences that shape the fundamental qualities of cognition, conduct and character we carry to our first day of kindergarten and beyond.

 Children who begin their lives with the benefit of supportive, engaging interactions with parents and caregivers, and safe, stimulating early environments are well positioned to succeed in the K-12 system and mature as responsible, productive members of their families and communities.

-As children progress through the K-12 system and grow toward adulthood, they will acquire a sophisticated array of skills to learn and function in many different kinds of environments and circumstances.
-The lifelong process is rooted in core cognitive, emotional and social competencies built upon a healthy neural architecture in the first three years.
-In fact, the same skills that describe a child's readiness for kindergarten are much the same as those that guide our success as adult citizens, parents and workers.
+As children progress through the K-12 system, they acquire the skills to learn and function in many different environments and circumstances.
+This lifelong process is rooted in key cognitive, emotional and social skills developed in the first three years.

-- Language and Communications Skills: A child's command of self expression, comprehension and vocabulary are known predictors of academic success.
-Regular exposure to language-rich environments beginning in the earliest days of life puts children on the path to developing these critical competencies, long before the age of kindergarten entry.
+Language and Communications Skills: A child's command of self expression, comprehension and vocabulary are predictors of academic success.
+Regular exposure to language-rich environments in the earliest days of life puts children on the path to developing these critical skills, long before kindergarten entry.

 Strong Interactions Build Strong Skills

 Virtually every experience children encounter in their first three years has a direct effect upon their emerging skills base.
 But few early experiences are as critical to healthy cognitive, emotional and social development as serve-and-return interactions with capable, highly-engaged parents and caregivers.